“You should talk to these guys.”

 And it’s never just wages.
 You've got:

-Payroll is still Friday.
-Your client may still be paying on 30, 60, or 75 day terms.
+Payroll is Friday.
+Your client is paying on 30, 60 or 75 day terms.

 Without funding, some owners try to stretch their own payables or pay bills with credit cards.
 Others dip into personal savings, just trying to bridge the weeks until customers finally send payment.